 About the register

-The National Cyber Essentials Register is the first and only register in Ireland to highlight what SMEs are doing to protect not only their own data but the data of the clients and stakeholders.
-In a post GDPR world the word compliance is now common place and it is now key for organisations to show what measures are being put in place to protect from potential breaches.
+The Certification Europe Cyber Essentials Register highlights what SMEs are doing to protect not only their own data but the data of the clients and stakeholders.
+In a post GDPR world, the word compliance is now common place and it is now key for organisations to show what measures are being put in place to protect from potential breaches.

 Now, Cyber Essentials is not a silver bullet, nor does it make you immune to a Cyber attack.
 It does, however, give you peace of mind that you have the basics in place, and perhaps even more importantly, it will give your customers, clients or members peace of mind that you at least have the fundamentals in place to protect their information.